 Latent heat is defined as the heat or energy that is absorbed or released during a phase change of a substance.
-It could either be from a gas to a liquid or liquid to solid and vice versa.
+It could either be from a gas to a liquid or liquid to a solid and vice versa.
 Latent heat is related to a heat property called enthalpy.

 However, an important point that we should consider regarding latent heat is that the temperature of the substance remains constant.
 As far as the mechanism is concerned, latent heat is the work that is needed to overcome the attractive forces that hold molecules and atoms together in a substance.